 St. Patrick's is committed to achieving academic excellence to meet the educational needs of future Australian leaders, reformers, innovators and workers.
 The College also has a strong focus on social justice, a sense of community and actively nurturing the spiritual development of the young men in our care.
 To complement our Religious Education Curriculum, St. Patrick's College offers a comprehensive sequential retreat and service solidarity program for our school community.
 St. Patrick's is renowned as having one of the leading Service Programs in schools across Australia.
 The challenge to our students is for them to put their "Faith into Action".

 The College's House system provides continuity in Pastoral Care over Years 5 to 12 and is the primary structure in helping students to develop a sense of belonging to the College and fostering college and community spirit.
 The young men of St. Patrick's are strongly encouraged to be active members of their community.
 The College offers an extensive co-curricular program covering both cultural and sporting dimensions.

-The co-curricular program at St Patrick’s College is extensive with a full sporting and cultural program.
-The College is a member of the CIC and AIC sporting programs and offers cultural pursuits in Debating, Chess, instrumental music, bands, choir, public speaking and Theatresports.
+The co-curricular program at St. Patrick’s College is extensive with a full sporting and cultural program.
+The College is a member of the Associated Independent Colleges (AIC) sporting program and offers cultural pursuits in Debating, Chess, instrumental music, bands, choir, public speaking and Theatresports.